Female rapist feels brunt of the law

-Last week, a captain in the South African National Defence Force, Sandisiwe Nongonwana, was sentenced in the Pretoria Regional Court to 10 years imprisonment, for raping her now former friend - a lieutenant in the SANDF - with a pink vibrator.
+Last week, a captain in the SANDF, Sandisiwe Nongonwana, was sentenced in the Pretoria Regional Court to 10 years’imprisonment, for raping her now former friend – a lieutenant in the SANDF – with a vibrator.

 Magistrate Kallie Bosch, in sentencing her, made it clear that the punishment for rape should not be adjusted, simply because she was a female.